 In early March 2020, the market experienced a precipitous decline in crude oil prices in response to oil oversupply and demand concerns due to the economic impacts of the COVID-19 pandemic.
-Additionally, in April 2020, extreme shortages of transportation and storage capacity caused the NYMEX West Texas Intermediate oil futures price to go as low as approximately negative \$37.
+Additionally, in April 2020, extreme shortages of transportation and storage capacity caused the New York Mercantile Exchange (NYMEX) West Texas Intermediate oil futures price to go as low as approximately negative \$37.
 This negative pricing resulted from the holders of expiring front month oil purchase contracts being unable or unwilling to take physical delivery of crude oil and accordingly forced to make payments to purchasers of such contracts in order to transfer the corresponding purchase obligations.

-The COVID-19 pandemic and economic downturn could further negatively impact domestic and international demand for crude oil and natural gas and a prolonged period of low crude oil and natural gas prices would negatively impact exploration and development of new crude oil and natural gas supplies.
+Although oil prices have partially recovered from what was experienced in April, the COVID-19 pandemic and economic downturn could further negatively impact domestic and international demand for crude oil and natural gas and a prolonged period of low crude oil and natural gas prices would negatively impact exploration and development of new crude oil and natural gas supplies.
 In response to the sharp decline in oil and natural gas prices, many producers have announced cuts or suspension of exploration and production activities and some state regulators are considering mandating the proration of production of hydrocarbons.
 A drilling reduction could impact the availability of natural gas to be transported by our pipelines.
-Sustained low oil and natural gas prices could also impact shippers' creditworthiness and their ability to meet their transportation service cost obligations.
+Sustained low oil and natural gas prices could also impact counterparties' creditworthiness and their ability to meet their transportation service cost obligations.
 Such developments could have an adverse effect on our assets, liabilities, business, financial condition, results of operations and cash flow.